perplorm/perplorm.github.io/documentation/03-basic-crud.markdown

 $author->save();                  // Inserts this record to the 'author' table
 ```

 The column names used in the `setXXX()` methods correspond to the column name in the table.
 For example: column `id` will generate `setId()`.
 If your column name includes underscores these are removed and the following letter is capitalised, for example column `first_name` will generate `setFirstName()`.
-Lastly, you can define the `phpName` attribute of the `<column>` tag in your schema, however this is rare.
+Lastly, you can define the `phpName` attribute of the `<column>` tag in your schema, however this is less common.

 > [!TIP]
 > Be sure that your column names avoid any reserved words for your database.